 The safety of the LP agent, customers, and the shoplifter, as well as thousands or even millions of dollars in potential litigation, are all at risk and dependent upon the answers to these questions during an apprehension scenario.
 If any portion of this scenario is handled incorrectly, even just slightly, the results could be inconvenient, expensive, or even tragic.
 Even if everything was handled correctly, was it worth the risks?

 Is Stopping the Shoplifter Worth the Risk?

 Anyone who has worked in the LP industry for more than ten years has probably seen some significant changes in loss prevention processes and technology.
-We have seen evolutions from analog “still” CCTV cameras to digital PTZs, from dusty VCRs to DVRs with remote access, and from padlocks to RFID.
-In addition, some exception-based reporting programs have evolved into enterprise-wide data-mining systems that are helping to diagnose shrink issues throughout the store.
+We have seen evolutions from analog “still” CCTV cameras to digital PTZs to facial recognition security cameras, from dusty VCRs to DVRs with remote access, and from padlocks to RFID to sensor fusion.
+In addition, exception-based reporting programs and advanced prescriptive analytics have evolved into enterprise-wide data-mining systems that are helping to diagnose shrink issues throughout the store.

 For years, we have hired entry-level LP professionals and, in most cases, provided them with rigorous training dedicated to the apprehension of external theft candidates.
 We have embedded in their heads the necessity to ensure that they observe some form of the following steps prior to making an apprehension:

 - Constant surveillance

 - Passing all points of sale